 That left five leaders who traded blows until two laps to go when Tulett forced the pace, taking with him Cameron Mason while Jenson Young chased behind.

 Tulett eventually forced a gap over Mason which grew as the bell rang to around ten seconds.
-However, Mason pegged it back to a handful of sections in the final sections but was beaten.
+However, Mason pegged it back to a handful of seconds in the final sections but was beaten.

 1. Ben Turner - Beobank-Corendon